wojsikora/WeatherApp/README.md

 # WeatherApp

-Simple app which show a few weather parameters for entered location.
+Simple app which shows a few weather parameters for entered location.
 App built with [OpenWeather API](https://openweathermap.org/api).

 ## Installation
 - Clone this repository